ptomato/jasmine-gjs/README.md

 `--no-color`: Don't output color in the terminal.
 (Opposite of `--color`.)

+`--exclude <file>`: Don't run specs that match `file` (which may contain `?` and `*` wildcards.)
+This is useful if you pass a directory of specs that also contains utility modules or specs that you don't want to run by default.
+You may specify this option more than once with different arguments.

 `--verbose`: Output verbose results, formatted similarly to Mocha's output.
 (The default output is formatted the same as Jasmine's Node.JS runner's